 Are driving for a living.

 Some employees do not have a single work location and spend the majority of their work time behind the wheel.
-Taxi drivers, delivery drivers, truckers, and bicycle couriers may all collect workers’ compensation for an accident if they were on the clock at the time of the accident.
+Taxi drivers, delivery drivers, truckers, and bicycle couriers may all collect employees’ compensation for an accident if they were on the clock at the time of the accident.

 Are injured during a work function.